Hemp Breeding and Seed Production Instructors

 , Professor, Department of Plant Sciences and the founding Director of the Seed Biotechnology Center, University of California, Davis, CA, USA.
 His research is focused on the development, maintenance, and expression of seed quality; plant water relations; developmental and growth regulation.
 He teaches university and extension courses on plant physiology, seed biology, biotechnology, ethics and philosophy of science.
 Kent received B.S. and M.S. degrees in Biochemistry and Horticulture from Michigan State University and received his Ph.D. in Plant Physiology from UC Davis in 1981.

-Director of Education, Seed Biotechnology Center.
-He is the founder and president of HAPLOTECH Inc., a company specialized in technical services and consulting in plant breeding.
+Founder and president of HAPLOTECH Inc., a company specialized in technical services and consulting in plant breeding.
 Dr. Gjuric received his Ph.D. from the University of Manitoba, Canada.
-Previously, he held the positions of Breeding Manager of DL Seeds; Research and Managing Director of DSV Canada; all in Winnipeg Canada.
+Previously, he served as Director of Education, Seed Biotechnology Center, and UC Davis Plant Breeding Academy; held positions of Breeding Manager of DL Seeds; Research and Managing Director of DSV Canada.
+Under his management, UC Davis Plant Breeding Academy program has expanded and branched to Europe, Asia and Africa, making it the most recognized program of its kind.
+He was also instrumental in establishing and delivering a number of short courses catered to the needs of seed industry professionals.
 Dr. Gjuric is an accomplished plant breeder with numerous canola varieties and hybrids released in his 15 years in the private sector.
 His current focus is in service to the plant breeding industry with special interest in organization and optimization of plant breeding programs.
-Under his management, UC Davis Plant Breeding Academy program has expanded and branched to Europe, Asia and Africa, making it the most recognized program of its kind.
-He was also instrumental in establishing and delivering a number of short courses catered to the needs of seed industry professionals.
+Under his management, Haplotech is also actively involved in industrial hemp breeding

-, Partner, Cooley LLP and Cooley (UK) LLP.
-His litigation practice focuses on intellectual property, with an emphasis on life sciences.
-He litigates patent infringement and contract disputes concerning a variety of technologies, including cancer medicines, antiviral therapeutics, biofuels, agriculture and medical devices.
-He has been to trial in federal courts, the Patent Trial and Appeal Board and the International Trade Commission.
+is a partner at Cooley LLP.
+His practice focuses on life sciences intellectual property litigation.
+He counsels clients regarding disputes in a wide variety of technologies areas, including cancer medicines, antiviral therapeutics, biofuels, agriculture, and medical devices.
+He has been to trial in federal courts, the Patent Trial and Appeal Board, and the International Trade Commission.

-, Professor, Cornell University, is a plant geneticist and breeder using genomic tools to breed shrub willow bioenergy crops and to better understand hybrid vigor and pest and disease resistance.
-More recently, he has been leading Cornell’s hemp research and extension team and have initiated a long-term breeding program to develop new hemp cultivars for New York State.
-Nicholas Stromberg
+, Professor of Horticulture, Cornell University, is a plant geneticist and breeder using genomic tools to select improved varieties of shrub willow for bioenergy and to better understand hybrid vigor, sex determination, and disease resistance.
+More recently, he has been leading Cornell’s hemp research and extension team and has initiated a long-term breeding program to develop new hemp cultivars for New York State.

 plant breeder and horticulturalist from Northern California, attended UC Davis receiving a Bachelor’s degree in Environmental Horticulture and a Master’s degree in Horticulture and Agronomy.
 He has been growing Cannabis since 2006 and breeding high CBD chemovars since 2012 under California’s Proposition 215.
 In 2016 Stromberg began growing, selecting, and breeding at acreage scale under Oregonian hemp regulations.
 In 2019 Stromberg founded Beacon Hemp, an industrial hemp breeding and seed production company specializing in feminized seed, high and rare cannabinoids, day-neutral, and co-product cultivars.
 In addition to his work in industrial hemp, Stromberg also has worked as a collaborator with Steep Hill Labs in genomic analyses method development and as Director of Horticulture for several medical and recreational Cannabis companies, including CannaCraft and its affiliates.